 The Turbo Award is a $20,000 grant given to a high-performing nonprofit organization in Connecticut.
 It is meant to provide a funding catalyst for a significant program that takes the nonprofit organization forward in pursuit of its mission, i. e.
 Turbo-charge the program implementation and growth.
 Funds can be used either to improve an existing program, to launch a new initiative, or to enhance overall organizational effectiveness.
 Frequently, smaller awards have been given to one or two additional applicants.
 Over $100,000 has been awarded to date.

 DR Bank, headquartered in Darien, has generously collaborated with HBS Community Partners to fund this grant.
-The awards will be presented at a reception hosted by DR Bank at their Darien headquarters in December.
+The awards will be presented at a reception hosted by DR Bank at their Darien headquarters.

 Eligibility: